The Rise of Hybrid Solar and Lithium-ion Battery Storage

 Li-ion batteries used to be a more expensive option than lead-acid but technology is changing and many large companies such as Tesla, Bosch, LG and Samsung have entered the Li-ion battery market.

-A number of good examples have hit the shelves, including our favourite the LG Chem (some say its better than Tesla), and with this the mainstream market is benefiting from energy storage at an affordable price!
+A number of good examples, including those from Triple Power, Sonnen and BYD, have hit our shelves and with this the mainstream market is benefiting from energy storage at an affordable price!

-If you would like to know more about solar battery options, or anything to do installing solar or upgrading your current solar system, please contact our team to discuss your options.
+If you would like to know more about solar battery and hybrid solar options, or anything to do installing solar or upgrading your current solar system, please contact our team to discuss your options.